SamuelEarl/fanny-pack-ui-old/src/routes/components/grid/+page.svelte.md

 # Grid (layout)

-Users should use plain CSS or create their own utility classes for layouts.
+Users should create their own grid components or their own utility classes to layout their pages according to their unique layout needs.